- Publication date

 - Current Iresa customers with a credit balance to Iresa will find that money is credited to their new Octopus Energy account.
 It can be used to offset future energy use.
 Octopus Energy will honour the credit balances of past Iresa customers.
 These customers should wait for Octopus Energy to contact them about this.

-- Current and former customers who owe money, or are in debit to, Iresa will not owe money to Octopus Energy.
-Instead, they will be contacted by Iresa’s administrators who will talk to them about repayment arrangements.
+- Current and former customers who owe money, or are in debit to, Iresa will pay back this money they owe to Octopus Energy.
+This will save customers with a final balance from having to deal with a collections agency.

 - Customers with direct debits should not cancel their arrangement.
 Direct debits will be transferred to Octopus Energy to start taking payments and the supplier will contact you shortly to explain how they will set up your account.